 - Bisbee: A town located near the southeast corner of the state.
 It has well preserved mining scenes from the past, and is built largely on the walls of a canyon, making for many winding roads and a lot of stairs.
 Come for the scenic vistas, stay for the cardio.

 - Gila Bend: A town located southwest of Phoenix and east of Yuma.
-It has many structures of unusual value.

 - Clifton: Town in eastern Arizona where a particularly ugly copper mine strike occurred in the early 1980s.

 - Snowflake: One of the few remaining towns that has a logging business in the state.
-The town's papermill shut down in 2012, causing a potential economic decline in the town and it's railroad, the Apache Railway.
+The town's papermill shut down in 2012, causing a potential economic decline in the town and its railroad, the Apache Railway.

 - Show Low: A town in the forests within the Mogollon Rim, a highland in eastern Arizona.
-Many celebrities have secondary homes here.

 - Superior: Town where several films such as How the West Was Won and The Prophecy were filmed.